iglee/algorithms-practice/binaryTree/readme.md

 ![Basic Structure of A Binary Tree.
 This diagram also illustrates the difference between height and depth well.](tree_anatomy.png)

 ## Height
-**Definition** Height *of a node*: number of edges from the node to the deepest leaf
+**Definition**: Height *of a node*: number of edges from the node to the deepest leaf

-**Definition** Height *of a tree*: height of the root
+**Definition**: Height *of a tree*: height of the root

 ## Depth
-**Definition** Number of edges from the root to the node
+**Definition**: Number of edges from the root to the node

 ## Complete vs Full Tree
 - Complete tree: Every level is completely filled except possibly at the last,
 - Full tree: Every node other than leaves has two children and *all nodes are as far left as possible*

 # Traversals
 a process to visit all nodes in the tree.
-Tree = nonlinear data structure, nonlinearity sometimes -> no unique solution unless there are specific conditions like initial conditions or boundaries.
-Therefore, no unique traversals.
-Two kinds:
+Tree is a nonlinear data structure; recall, nonlinearity often implies no unique solution unless there are specific conditions like initial conditions or boundaries.
+Therefore, there are no unique traversals.
+There are two kinds of traversals:
 1. depth-first traversal
  - pre-order: parent, left, right
  - in-order: left, parent, right